Skip to main content

 Agents are created from templates under templates/.
 The creation wizard lets you choose a template, set identity fields, select a manager, choose a messaging channel, enter credentials, and watch the gateway provisioning command run.
 The agent detail page includes:

-• Remote desktop access through the assigned gateway.
+• Browser — remote desktop access through the assigned gateway.

 Agent Templates

 Templates are role-specific starting points for agents.
-The repository ships templates for roles such as assistant, analytics, chief of staff, CMO, cofounder, CRM researcher, designer, market researcher, newsletter editor, newsletter writer, sales copywriter, script writer, social strategist, and social writer.
+The repository ships 16 templates: default, analytics, assistant, chief of staff, CMO, cofounder, CRM researcher, designer, ghostwriter, market researcher, newsletter editor, newsletter writer, sales copywriter, script writer, social strategist, and social writer.
 Each template includes files such as:

 • agent.json for runtime metadata.